 A few days before you leave, start scheduling some meetings with clients a few days after you get back.
 This will help to avoid any extra, unwanted time off on your part and will show your client that they’re a top priority for you.

-Then, you’re free to enjoy your vacation—and begin planning your next.
+Now all that’s left is to enjoy your vacation—and begin planning your next!